 Shadow IT - the use of digital tools without the consent of the IT department - is now considered a growing threat to IT security.
 Even if it is not a malicious practice, Shadow IT does present cybersecurity risks, notably due to the multiplication of entry points and the increase in the attack surface.

 What are the different types of Shadow IT?
 What detection tools can be used?
 How can Shadow IT risks be reduced?
-From network monitoring to raising employee awareness, OverSOC takes a look at the subject.
+From network monitoring to employee awareness-raising, OverSOC takes a look at the subject.

 What is Shadow IT?